 Get to Know the Judges

-3. Submit your work electronically by e-mailing the submission to firstname.lastname@example.org OR by turning in a paper copy to one of the collection boxes around campus.
+3. Submit your work electronically by e-mailing the submission to firstname.lastname@example.org OR by turning in a paper copy to the collection box across from White Hall 213.
 Remember to attach the coversheet to the e-mail or paper copy.

 To All Artists and Writers